AdobeDocs/analytics-platform.en/help/troubleshooting/compare.md

 ```

-1. In [Analytics Data Feeds](https://experienceleague.adobe.com/docs/analytics/export/analytics-data-feed/data-feed-contents/datafeeds-reference.html ), identify from the raw data whether some rows might have been dropped by the Analytics Source connector.
+1. In [Analytics Data Feeds](https://experienceleague.adobe.com/docs/analytics/export/analytics-data-feed/data-feed-contents/datafeeds-reference.html ), identify from the raw data whether some rows might have been filtered out by the Analytics Source connector.

    The [Analytics Source connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html) might drop rows during the transformation to XDM schema.
 There can be multiple reasons for the whole row to be unfit for transformation.
 If any of the following Analytics fields have these values, the whole row will be dropped.